-- Evaluate your success by looking at subscriber rates, open rates and conversion rates.
+- Evaluate your success by looking at subscriber rates, open rates, and conversion rates.
 Then optimize where necessary.

 Step One: Build your email list with a “lead magnet”

 Your lead magnet should be something of value to your “Perfect Guest Avatar” that they would use while planning their vacation.
 It should be specifically created for the people who are most likely to book your vacation rental rather than a general guide to the area.
-A generic lead magnet would be something like “join my newsletter list,” a specific lead magnet would be “Five Ideas For A Romantic Getaway To Kelowna.”
+A generic lead magnet would be something like “join my newsletter list,” and a specific lead magnet would be “Five Ideas For A Romantic Getaway To Kelowna.”